chingh20/EatUp/README.md

 **Timeline of Implementations**

-Features completed by end of June:
+_Features completed by end of June:_

 Login page
 - “Reset Password” function where a link will be sent to the user’s email to change their password.
 - Email and password used to log into user account
 - Only verified accounts can log in.
 - Logout Function

-Home page
-- Logout function available
-- Coloured Maps for each user

 Signups